chinapedia/wikipedia.abstract.en/Page/Cycling.md

 Infrastructure

-Bicycle_Parking_Lot_Niigata.jpg, Japan.|alt=Hundreds of bicycles, grouped in rectangular parking places with driving paths in between.]]
-Cambridge_CMS_Bicycle_Racks.jpgs outside the Centre for Mathematical Sciences at the University of Cambridge.
+, Japan.|alt=Hundreds of bicycles, grouped in rectangular parking places with driving paths in between.]] s outside the Centre for Mathematical Sciences at the University of Cambridge.
 Many students at the university opt to travel by bicycle.]]
 Cyclists, pedestrians and motorists make different demands on road design which may lead to conflicts.
 Some jurisdictions give priority to motorized traffic, for example setting up one-way street systems, free-right turns, high capacity roundabouts, and slip roads.
 Others share priority with cyclists so as to encourage more cycling by applying varying combinations of traffic calming measures to limit the impact of motorized transport, and by building bike lanes, bike paths and cycle tracks.

 In jurisdictions where motor vehicles were given priority, cycling has tended to decline while in jurisdictions where cycling infrastructure was built, cycling rates have remained steady or increased[17].
 Occasionally, extreme measures against cycling may occur.
 In Shanghai, where bicycles were once the dominant mode of transport, bicycle travel on a few city roads was banned temporarily in December 2003.[18]